Avocarrot/hiring/front-end/bidder-management-exercise/online-assignment.md

 ### Styleguide

-For this task you should re-use the components created in the previous one.
+For this task you should re-use the component created in the previous one.
 However, for the rest of this task you can use the CSS styling already implemented in {{site.companyName}}'s [styleguide]({{page.styleguideUrl}}).
 The styleguide can be imported in your project.

 ### Bidder Management API